By Barnes Gladman, Financial Designer with Anstee & Co.

-Additionally, we have financial planners who live and make use of meeting rooms in-
+Additionally, we made use of meeting rooms in-

 - Microsoft Teams

 We can also arrange a conference telephone call.
-So, there is no need to visit an office as all work can be handled remotely.
-The choice is yours.
-Our expertise covers all aspects of financial planning including pensions, investments and mortgages.
+There is no need to visit an office as all work can be handled remotely.

-If you have any thoughts on this article, “Inheritance Tax Planning – Can it be “green”?”, then we would love to hear from you.
+So, if you have any thoughts or comments on this article, “NS&I Green Savings Bond.
+Find out more.”, then we would love to hear your thoughts.

-Finally, the information contained in this article is for information purposes only and does not constitute financial advice.
+Finally, the information contained in this article is for information purposes only and does not constitute advice.
+No action should be taken based on this information alone.
 Anstee & Co. is authorised and regulated by the Financial Conduct Authority (FCA).